keymetrics/doc-pm2/en/enterprise/guides/alerting.md

   - Application Name: only trigger for application with a specific name
   - Server Name: only trigger for application that are in a specific server

-When a alert is triggered, you can choose different `Actions` to run :
+When a alert is triggered, you can choose different `Actions` to run:

   - Send an email: Choose the people in your bucket to send the alert to
   - Send a slack message: Set the webhook URL used to post the message